Where to Eat Before a Red Rocks Concert

 Are there vegetarian restaurants near Red Rocks?

 Most Morrison and Golden restaurants offer vegetarian options.
 Hungry Goat has strong vegetarian plates, Café Prague offers several, and Cast Iron Tavern in Golden has dedicated vegetarian items.
 The Fort has a vegetarian entrée (Cowboy Caviar Empanada) and multiple sides that work.
+If you're starting from Denver, India Express Denver on Colorado Blvd. offers 130+ dishes with extensive vegetarian, vegan, and gluten-free options — one of the most inclusive menus near the metro area.

 Planning the full evening?
 Read our guides to the best bars near Red Rocks and how to plan the perfect concert night.
 Making it a date?
-Our Red Rocks date night itinerary has curated dinner-to-show plans for every budget.
+Our Red Rocks date night itinerary has chosen dinner-to-show plans for every budget.
 First time at the venue?
 Start with Red Rocks tips for first-timers.

 Arion offers door-to-door luxury transportation to Red Rocks from anywhere in the Denver metro area, with drop-off at the Top Circle Lot (VIP entrance).
 Because the best dinner shouldn't end with a parking lot.
 Book your ride → | (970) 703-4995